Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Methods

 {\bf Attention Map Generation:} The attention map $\mathbf{AM} \in \mathbb{R}^{W \times H \times n}$ is constructed by expanding the lesion probabilistic matrix $\mathbf{P}$, where $W$ and $H$ denote the input width and height of the following severity grading net, respectively.
 In this paper, both $W$ and $H$ are set as $512$.
 Each entry of the probability matrix $\mathbf{P}_{i}$ is expanded to a $\frac{W}{16} \times \frac{H}{16}$ sub-matrix by duplicating, then each $\mathbf{P}_{i}$ will generate $16 \times 16$ sub-matrices. $\mathbf{AM}$ is constructed by tiling these sub-matrices together in spatial order.
+An example of the attention map generation procedure can be seen in the Appendix \ref{appendix.attentionMapGen}.
 As shown in Fig. \ref{fig.lesionMap}, the highlights convey the lesion information to construct the imbalanced attention map.